lucajoos/awayback/README.md

 ```

 #### Multiple arguments
-Multiple arguments can also be passed.
-These are merged into an array.
+If there are more than two arguments, `data` is an array.

 ```javascript
 // Listen to the events 'first' and 'second'